antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

     /bin/bash
 ```

-This command starts `kenning-ros2-environment` image with:
+This command starts a `kenning-ros2-environment` image with:

-* `--device=/dev/video0:/dev/video0` - adds camera device to container's context
+* `--device=/dev/video0:/dev/video0` - adds a camera device to container's context
 * `-v $(pwd):/data` - mounts current (`kenning-ros2-demo`) directory under `/data` directory in the container's context
 * `-v /tmp/.X11-unix/:/tmp/.X11-unix/` - passes directory with X11 socket to the container's context (to allow running GUI application)
 * `-e DISPLAY=$DISPLAY`, `-e XDG_RUNTIME_DIR=$XDG_RUNTIME_DIR` - adds X11-related environment variables
 * `--gpus='all,"capabilities=compute,utility,graphics,display"'` - adds GPUs to the container's context, for computing and displaying purposes

-After this, in the Docker container, you need to install graphics libraries for NVIDIA that match your host's drivers.
+Then, in the Docker container, you need to install graphics libraries for NVIDIA that match your host's drivers.
-To check the version of the NVIDIA drivers, run:
+To check the NVIDIA drivers version, run:

 ```bash
 nvidia-smi